maryskal/puntuacionesFA/README.md

 Now open the FilmaffinityVoting.ipynb file in a jupyter prompt.
 Assign you user id to the user_id variable and the execute all the code.
 It will take some minutes to download all the information.

 # Files
--**.sourceFilmaffinityVoting.html**: a html with an example of the code execution with an specific user
+-**.source/FilmaffinityVoting.html**: a html with an example of the code execution with an specific user

--**.sourceFilmaffinityVoting.ipynb**: a file that can be modify to execute the code for any user
+-**.source/FilmaffinityVoting.ipynb**: a file that can be modify to execute the code for any user

--**.datasetpuntuacionesFA.csv**: a dataset with all the movies rated by the user with their information
+-**.dataset/puntuacionesFA.csv**: a dataset with all the movies rated by the user with their information

 -**requirements.txt**: packages required to execute the code